 - Attribute or Field Level Encryption

-Transparent data encryption, or full volume encryption, encrypts all data on a disk.
+The first level of encryption is transparent data encryption (TDE), or full volume encryption.
+It works by encrypting all data on a disk.
 In Azure, for example, TDE can be enabled using the Azure Storage Service Encryption (SSE).
 When client applications read data, Azure SSE simply decrypts it before returning the data.
-Performance overhead of TDE is minimal, as the encryption occurs below the file system level and the entire disk is encrypted.
-As such, the encryption and decryption keys are all managed by Azure.
+Performance overhead of this encryption level is minimal, as it occurs below the file system level and the entire disk is encrypted.
+As such, decryption and encryption key management is done by Azure.
 On AWS, a similar service, Server Side Encryption (SSE-S3), can be used to encrypt all the data on disk.

 File or Data Zone Level Encryption

-Because this encryption method encrypts the whole file, only authorized users are allowed to see the decrypted data, as files cannot be partially decrypted.
+Because this level of encryption affects the whole file, only authorized users are allowed to see the decrypted data, as files cannot be partially decrypted.
 For example, if a data file contains SKU, quantity ordered, price, customer name, and address, anyone who sees the file will see all five attributes.
 It is not possible to selectively encrypt only a person’s name and address, which means anyone who isn’t granted access to the sensitive information cannot use the data to generate insights.

 File or data zone level encryption is useful when sharing data in and outside of the organization, as encrypted files or folders can be sent separately and keys shared securely to decrypt files.
 This ensures no malicious actor will be able to decrypt files and access the contents.
 It is recommended to use separate keys for different files, folders, and zones and manage them in a key management system that is secure.